-Context, whilst distinct, permeates all other concepts and is therefore displayed as a triangle housing the framework.
-The outer sides of the triangle denote the three interlinking sub-levels of context: micro (individuals), meso (organisations) and macro (systems).
-The positioning of actors, process, and approach at the corners of the triangle highlights the most pertinent links between these concepts and the sub-levels of context.
-Actors sit at the intersection of micro and meso context because actors engage with agenda-setting as individuals and through their organisational role.
-Approach sits at the intersection of micro and macro context because approach involves individuals seeking to have systemic impact, often through their organisational role.
-Process sits at the intersection of meso and macro context because process involves organisations, and therefore individuals within these organisation, working within systems.
+'Context', while distinct, permeates all other concepts and is therefore displayed as a triangle housing the framework.
+The outer sides of the triangle denote the three interlinking sublevels of 'context': 'micro' (individuals), 'meso' (organizations) and 'macro' (systems).
+The positioning of actors, process and approach at the corners of the triangle highlights the most pertinent links between these concepts and the sublevels of context.
+'Actors' sit at the intersection of 'micro' and 'meso context' because actors engage with agenda-setting as individuals and through their organizational role.
+'Approach' sits at the intersection of 'micro' and 'macro context' because 'approach' involves individuals seeking to have a systemic impact, often through their organizational role.
+'Process' sits at the intersection of 'meso' and 'macro context' because 'process' involves organizations and therefore individuals within these organization, working within systems.

-Arrows, indicating cross-cutting dimensions (beliefs, values and interests; capacity; power and politics; and, trust and relationships) link the five concepts (evidence, actors, process, context, and approach).
-Whilst initially falling under the five concepts, as the analysis proceeded it became clear these dimensions were apparent under several, if not all, of the concepts.
+Arrows, indicating cross-cutting dimensions (beliefs, values and interests; capacity; power and politics; and trust and relationships) link the five concepts (evidence, actors, process, context and approach).
+Whilst initially falling under the five concepts, as the analysis proceeded it became clear that these dimensions were apparent under several, if not all, of the concepts.
 Only the most pertinent links are displayed in the framework; all the concepts link together in complex, myriad ways.
-Furthermore, all of the concepts are linked through each other, for example capacity influences the approach via actors.
-The use of double headed arrows indicates the bi-directional influence, which are now explained.
+Furthermore, all of the concepts are linked through each other, for example, capacity influences the approach via actors.
+The use of double-headed arrows indicates the bi-directional influence, which are now explained.

-Actors can perceive evidence differently due to the nature of their personal, professional and/or cultural positioning with respect to that evidence.
-On the other hand, the ways in which actors relate to evidence, such as the role they play in the policy process, can also be influenced by their perception of evidence.
-The agenda-setting process influences the demand for, and consequent supply of evidence.
-On the other hand, the supply of evidence can also influence the agenda-setting process.
-Appropriate approaches to strengthening the use of evidence in agenda-setting are influenced by the intended use of evidence in agenda-setting.
-On the other hand, approach can also influence how evidence is used.
+'Actors' can 'perceive evidence' differently due to the nature of their personal, professional and/or cultural positioning with respect to that 'evidence'.
+On the other hand, the ways in which 'actors' relate to 'evidence', such as the role they play in the policy process, can also be influenced by their 'perception of evidence'.
+The agenda-setting 'process' influences the 'demand' for and consequent 'supply of evidence'.
+On the other hand, the 'supply' of evidence can also influence the agenda-setting 'process'.
+Appropriate 'approaches' to strengthening the use of evidence in agenda-setting are influenced by the intended 'use of evidence' in agenda-setting.
+On the other hand, 'approach' can also influence how 'evidence is used'.
 Evidence, such as community narratives may, for example, be used to drive interest in mental health policy issues, leading to demands for further evidence.

-While context influences all aspects of evidence in policy agenda-setting, the predominant influence is via the beliefs, values, and interests of actors as individuals (micro context) and through their organisational role (meso context).
-On the other hand, the beliefs, values, and interests of actors also influences the context in which agenda-setting is undertaken.
+While 'context' influences all aspects of 'evidence' in policy agenda-setting, the predominant influence is via the 'beliefs, values and interests' of actors as individuals ('micro context') and through their organizational role ('meso context').
+On the other hand, the 'beliefs, values, and interests' of 'actors' also influence the 'context' in which agenda-setting is undertaken.
 For mental health, the surrounding stigma can influence public opinion and the level of political attention received.